almadoro/react-just/docs/guide/manual-setup.md

 # Manual Setup

-ReactJust is designed to work with minimal setup and zero configuration.
+React Just is designed to work with minimal setup and zero configuration.
 Follow the steps below to set it up in your project.

 ## Installation

-Install React and ReactJust packages:
+Install React and React Just packages:

 ::: code-group